It is hard to keep up with new ship announcements, and as the new ships come in the smaller ones change hands and get face lifts.

 This marks a growing trend and who knows where it will end with thoughts even heading towards building fun cities out at sea on stilts like they do oil rigs.
 Why, we are only guessing but super casinos and other operators might just be looking at a future as others look at space.
 But these new ships are not even built on old models, these are built for entertainment, they are built so generations of families can go to sea and holiday together and then do their own thing.
 They are built to host complete West End and Broadway shows as ships entertainment.
 Hey, you have to live somewhere, it might as well be at sea, and some people do live permanently on a cruise ship.
 Maybe the older cruise ships will become prison ships, great fodder for film makers….

 The Spirit of Discovery is SAGA’s new ship that will carry 999 passengers, proving not all ships are huge!
+And they have announced a second new ship, Spirit of Adventure.
+Cunard have also announced a new ship, the first new ship in over 12 years.
+Cunard have liner type cruise ships.
+It will be the first time since 1998 that Cunard will have four ships in simultaneous service and it will accommodate up to 3,000 guests.
 The new P&O ship is to hold 5,200 passengers.
 You can already register for the inaugural journey on the SAGA ship here.

 There are to be more huge ships with China entering the cruise market.
 Ship size will now change the chart!
 In the league table of 69 ships below, based on size, Saga, Azamara and Fred Olsen don’t even make the list because they specialise in small ships.
 We now have a small ships section that is growing.
 It is many years since we have been on the Black Watch and it is charming.
 We loved every minute of it and we did Panama to Tahiti.
 The smaller ships are a different experience.